 ECE 420 ADVANCED DEVICE DESIGN AND SIMULATION (3-0-3)(S).
 Energy band formation, semiconductor carrier statistics, and carrier transport including recombination and generation mechanisms.
 Physical operation and design of metal-semiconductor contacts, pn-junction diodes, MOS capacitors, and MOSFETs with both analytical and numerical approaches.
 Scaling rules, short-channel effects, and nanoscale transistors are also discussed.
 PREREQ: ECE 310, and ECE 320 or ECE 340.

 ECE 430 DIGITAL HARDWARE DESIGN (3-0-3)(F).
-Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems.
-Applications include design of synchronous state machines, asynchronous digital systems, and simple digital control circuits using hardware descriptive languages for field programmable gate arrays and complex programmable logic.
+Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems using Hardware Description Languages (HDL) and High Level Synthesis (HLS).
+Applications include design of synchronous state machines, asynchronous digital systems, crossing multiple clock domains, and cryptography protocols for cyber-physical systems security.
+Design, simulation and implementation on FPGA development boards.
 PREREQ: ECE 230 and CS 121.

-ECE 433 EMBEDDED AND PORTABLE COMPUTING SYSTEMS (3-0-3)(F).
-Comparison of commercially available microcontrollers and their use in embedded communications and control applications.
+ECE 433 EMBEDDED AND PORTABLE COMPUTING SYSTEMS (3-0-3)(S).
+Microcontrollers and their use in embedded systems and sensors applications.
 Power consumption, software development, interprocessor communication, and interfacing with sensors, actuators, and input/output devices.
-Use of microcontroller cores implemented in programmable logic devices as an alternative to hardwired microcontrollers.
+Cyber-physical systems security topics including secure coding, buffer overflow, and physical security.
 An embedded system project is designed and built.
 PREREQ: ECE 330.

-ECE 434 (CS 425) INTRODUCTION TO COMPUTER NETWORKS (3-0-3)(S)(Odd Years).
-Concepts and implementation of TCP/IP Internetworking: link, network, and transport layer protocols.
-Application layer services.
-Wireless networking basics.
+ECE 434 (CS 425) COMPUTER NETWORKS (3‐0‐3)(F).
+Concepts and implementation of networking: physical, link, network, transport, and application layer protocols.
+Wireless networking and security basics.
 PREREQ: CS 253 and CS 321.

 ECE 436 DIGITAL SYSTEMS RAPID PROTOTYPING (3-0-3)(S).
 Hardware description languages and hardware programming languages as a practical means to simulate/implement hybrid sequential and combinational systems.
 Actual design and implementation of sizeable digital design problems using the most up-to-date industry Computer Aided Design tools and Field-Programmable Gate Arrays.
 PREREQ: ECE 430.